jamesdiffeycoding/jamesdiffeycoding/README.md

 # Hi I'm James!
-I'm software developer in London.
-I am a Master's Graduate from LSE, former climate change researcher at Imperial College London and former psychotherapist transitioning to the tech industry.
+I'm a former Master's Graduate from LSE, climate change researcher at Imperial College London and psychotherapist transitioning to the tech industry.
 My diverse background has given me a wide array of transferrable skills, including in qualitative and quantitative analysis, communication, and team wellbeing support.

 I saw the value software skills could bring organisations and enrolled on a Full Stack Development bootcamp.
 Since then, I've been building this portfolio of projects in a wide range of languages and frameworks.
 I'd be delighted to find a full time role where I can continue to grow as a developer.